Why Anxiety About Your Feelings Is Escalating Them

 Anxiety about your feelings escalates them.

-When we allow ourselves to believe we can’t handle something, we generate a threat response that mixes with whatever we are feeling to make it worse.
+Anxiety about your feelings definitely doesn’t help.
+When you fear you can’t handle something, you risk generating a threat response that mixes with whatever you are feeling to make it decidedly worse.
 Worrying about worry can flash anxiety into panic.
 But anxiety mixed with other negative emotions can worsen them as well.

 Our attitude and thoughts about our experience are powerful, and can impact how we experience something and how it affects us.

-Here are two key ways to ditch anxiety’s escalation:
+Here are two key ways to ditch anxiety about your feelings:

 - Label emotions: Indeed, how we label our emotions both defines our experience of them, and helps us control them.